Bruno de Almeida: Career

-Bruno de Almeida's feature debut On the Run starring Michael Imperioli, John Ventimiglia and written by Joe Minion (writer of After Hours)won the award for best film at the 1999 Ourense Film Festival in Spain.
+Bruno de Almeida's feature debut On the Run starring Michael Imperioli, John Ventimiglia and written by Joe Minion (writer of After Hours) won the award for best film at the 1999 Ourense Film Festival in Spain.
 On the Run was nominated for a Critic's award at the Paris Film Festival and for the Open Palm Award at the Gotham Awards in New York in 2000.
 It was released theatrically and broadcast in Europe and in the US.
 It had its cable debut on The Independent Film Channel in 2001, and was released on DVD in 2002, becoming a cult classic.

 His second feature was The Art of Amália, a documentary about Amália Rodrigues which was produced for American audiences.
 It was released theatrically and had a long run across the US in 2000.
 The film was broadcast in the US and Europe and was released on DVD in July 2004 by EMI.
 It went double platinum as the top-selling DVD in Portugal for four consecutive weeks.
 The film continues to play around the world, celebrating Amália Rodrigues' music.

-Bruno's third feature, O Candidato Vieira, was a documentary about the satirical Portuguese rock star Manuel João Vieira, who ran for president in 2001.
+Bruno's third feature, Candidate Vieira, was a documentary about the satirical Portuguese rock star Manuel João Vieira, who ran for president in 2001.
 It was released in the summer of 2005 on a double DVD along with a concert video of his band Ena Pá 2000.

 Bruno de Almeida has also directed other projects that include documentaries, commercials, and music videos.
 From 1999 to 2004, he directed several projects for the Independent Film Channel.
 In 2005, Almeida created a film for Live/Evil - Evil/Live, a dance piece by choreographer Francisco Camacho which premiered at the International Dance Festival in Algarve and was shown at Lisbon's Culturgest.
 Almeida continued his collaboration with Mr. Camacho with the film for the dance piece RIP in 2010, also shown at Lisbon's Culturgest and other festivals.
 Bruno directed the music video "Sei de um Rio" for fado singer [Camané], in 2008 and in 2013, he directed Fado Celeste: Homenagem aos 90 anos a tribute to singer Celeste Rodrigues (Amália's sister) 90th birthday.

 In 2005, he completed his fourth feature film, The Collection, a compilation of 24 short stories that were developed and created with a group of New York actors and writers over a four-year period.
 It was released on DVD in April 2006 by Midas Filmes.